 Seasonal allergies, also known as hayfever, are what we typically think of when we use the term “allergies”.
 With seasonal allergies, a person is allergic to pollen or mold in the environment, and their reactions may follow a predictable pattern that changes with the seasons.
 For some people, this may mean they’re more likely to have a runny nose after eating in the spring, summer, or fall, depending on their specific allergies.

 Household allergies involve similar symptoms, but tend to be year-round.
 Household allergies cause people to react to pet dander, mold, and dust mites.

 When a person has a food allergy, they may experience a runny nose as part of their reaction.
-However, food allergies usually involve more symptoms than just a runny nose:
+However, food allergies usually involve more symptoms than just a runny nose such as:

 - Shortness of breath

 Non-allergic rhinitis can occur due to irritation, often caused by extreme temperatures, low humidity, or smoke inhalation.
-Viruses like the cold and flu, as well as medications that affect the hormones, are other potential causes of a runny nose without allergies.
+Viruses like the cold and flu, as well as medications that affect certain hormones, are other potential causes of non allergic rhinitis.

-Vasomotor rhinitis is another term that refers to rhinitis that is not related to allergy.
-When common causes have been ruled out, and the cause is unclear, vasomotor rhinitis is suspected.
+Vasomotor rhinitis is another cause of rhinitis that is not related to allergy.
+When common causes have been ruled out, especially allergic rhinitis, and the cause is still unclear, vasomotor rhinitis is the usual suspect.

 The term “vasomotor” refers to vasodilation and vasoconstriction, which are processes that widen and shrink blood vessels.